 You haven't selected an area yet so you will only see core resources from across the UK.
 Select your local area from the home page

-The resources here will help you reach the outcome: "I know how to enhance my learning environment to support the speech, language and communication of children with more specialist needs."
+The resources here will help you reach the outcome: "I know how to enhance my learning environment to support the speech, language and communication of young children with more specialist needs."

 Click the star icon next to the items you want to save and view them in your pathway